CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 disadvantages
 -------------
-The flip side of the algorithm having access to the mesh graph to more intelligently handle invalidation and self contacts, is that it is senstive to the validity of the mesh graph data.
+The flip side of the algorithm having access to the mesh graph to more intelligently handle invalidation and self contacts, is that it is sensitive to the validity of the mesh graph data.
 It is commonplace for meshing approaches to produce meshes which are perfectly reasonable for visualization, but not for this type of analysis.
-For example, many mesh packages and processes remove duplicate vertices and reindex faces and edges to reference unique coordinates.
+For example, many mesh packages and processes remove duplicate vertices and re-index faces and edges to reference unique coordinates.
 This is a reasonable way to reduce the mesh and stitch together fragments that might share faces.
 However, as mentioned above when objects contact themselves, one doesn't always want to merge vertices.
 On the other hand, there are also situations where meshes of objects can be disconnected, but in fact one wants them to be connected.
 When axons get very small, and move at oblique angles, it is possible for voxels to not be connected.
-In such case, many meshing approaches with produce a mesh which is disconnected, and this algorithm will skeletonize them seperately.
+In such case, many meshing approaches with produce a mesh which is disconnected, and this algorithm will skeletonize them separately.
 There are potential ways to repair the mesh or the skeleton, but they conflict fundamentally with avoiding merging self contacts.
 In summary, mesh based skeletonization requires a high quality mesh graph to be able to operate effectively.